What are you wanting?

 Knowing God who keeps his promises and experiencing his love

-and we will guide you through everything you need to know to make this a very special occasion.
+and he will guide you through everything you need to know to make this a very special occasion.